Splenius Capitis Muscle Pain: Signs and Symptoms

 Elasto-Gel Cervical Collar can be used for heat or cold therapy to the neck, upper shoulder area.
 This is a great wrap to use with the splenius muscles as it covers both muscles.
 Use cold therapy for new and recent injury or sudden onset pain.
 Use heat therapy for injuries over a week old and chronic pain from old injury and tight muscles.
-I recommend this because it conforms to the contours of your body and is well made to last for years.
+I recommend this because it conforms to the contours of your body and is well made so it will last for years.

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 Unlike other over the counter heating creams, it provides therapeutic warmth without burning heat.
 Apply Sombra to the top of the shoulder, up the neck and along the base of the skull to help relax the muscles and ease the pain of splenius capitis muscles.

 Therapy Tools Provide Pressure To Help Relax Neck and Head Muscles